 When it was built in 1761, Jefferson Pools was a “gentlemen’s” bathhouse, uniquely built in an octagonal shape with a large hole in the roof to let the steam out.
 The women’s bathhouse next door came several decades later in the same fashion.
 Today, the original structures still stand, beautiful yet in a sad state of advanced decay.

 The bathhouses were built over the year-round 98-degree natural pools in the aptly named Warm Springs, Virginia.
+The waters flow at a rate of 1,700,000 gallons per day.

-Legend has it that an American Indian first found the pools after traveling a long way and, after bathing in the warm waters, was instantly rejuvenated.
-It was then known as a sacred place.
 Soon after, spa houses began being built throughout the 16th century following the European style.
 These spa houses become even more popular in the following century in places where wealthy southerners would “take the waters” for relaxation.

 But it was the healing promises of the mineral-rich waters that brought Thomas Jefferson to the pools, where he soaked daily for three weeks to try and help his rheumatism.
 It’s ironic that the pools were named after him, though, as local historians claimed he found the spa quite boring.

 Update: As of October 2017, The Jefferson Pools are temporarily closed for restoration.
+The Omni Homestead Resort and the Virginia Department of Historic Resources are working to repair and renovate the pools while maintaining their historic character.